tdrose01/EHR-ENG2/LESSONS.md

 ### 4. Database-Level Business Logic (PostgreSQL Functions)
 - **Pattern:** For complex queries like checking for alert conditions, we created a PostgreSQL function (`check_for_alerts`).
 - **Benefit:** This keeps the complex logic within the database, where the data resides.
 It's often more performant than pulling large datasets into an application to perform checks.
 A separate, simple script or scheduled job can then call this function periodically.

+## Lesson: Microservices Troubleshooting (July 2025)

+A full troubleshooting pass on the backend Python microservices revealed several key operational lessons.

+### 1. Handling File System Permissions
+- **Challenge**: During the troubleshooting process, attempts to modify the `TROUBLESHOOTING.md` checklist failed with an `EPERM: operation not permitted` error.
+This indicated that the execution environment had restricted write permissions on existing files.
+- **Solution**: Instead of modifying the file in-place, a new file (`TROUBLESHOOTING_FIXED.md`) was created with the updated results.
+- **Learning**: When encountering file permission errors in a containerized or restricted environment, creating a new file is a reliable workaround.
+This avoids permission battles and ensures the output is still captured.

+### 2. Python Test Environment Discrepancies
+- **Challenge**: The `grpc_service` test suite failed with a `ModuleNotFoundError: No module named 'grpc'` when executed with `pytest server/grpc_service/`.
+However, the tests passed when run with `python -m pytest server/grpc_service/`.
+- **Reason**: This discrepancy is typically caused by differences in how the Python path (`sys.path`) is configured by the two commands.
+Running as a module (`-m`) adds the current directory to the path, which helps resolve local project imports correctly.
+- **Learning**: For Python projects with local modules, always prefer running tests using `python -m pytest`.
+It provides a more consistent and reliable execution environment, preventing common import errors that can arise from pathing issues.